MuhammadFarag/hello-kotlin/README.md

 # Hello Kotlin

-Discovering Kotlin coming from Scala.
-I am going throght [Kotlin in Action](https://www.manning.com/books/kotlin-in-action), trying few simple examples and writing my notes in the process.
+I am discovering Kotlin coming from Scala.
+I am going through [Kotlin in Action](https://www.manning.com/books/kotlin-in-action), trying few simple examples and writing my notes in the process.

-What I have found that is intersting so far:
+## General Notes
 - main method (entry point to the program) doesn't need to be in an object.
-- String interpolation, it is similar to Scala except that you don't need to use 's' character before the opening qoute.
+- String interpolation, it is similar to Scala except that you don't need to use 's' character before the opening quote.
 In Scala `println(s"hello $name")` in Kotlin  `println("hello $name")`.
 - Files are indented at four spaces compared to Scala's two spaces.

 ## Inheritance